W427697/Discord-/docs/get-started/nextjs.md

 }
 ```

-Therefore, if something in storybook isn't showing the image properly, make sure you expect the object to be returned from an import instead of only the asset path.
+Therefore, if something in Storybook isn't showing the image properly, make sure you expect the object to be returned from an import instead of only the asset path.

 See [local images](https://nextjs.org/docs/pages/building-your-application/optimizing/images#local-images) for more detail on how Next.js treats static image imports.